Equity Markets Struggle As Evergrande Silence Fans Uncertainty - UrduPoint

 But for now, there is a feeling that there will not be a "Lehman Moment", such as when the bankruptcy of Wall Street titan Lehman Brothers in 2008 sparked a collapse on world markets.

-After a healthy start to the day, investors in Hong Kong and Shanghai sold up as the weekend approached.
-Evergrande fell more than 10 percent in Hong Kong, having surged more than 17 percent Thursday.
+After a healthy start to the day, investors in Hong Kong and Shanghai dropped out as the weekend approached.
+Evergrande fell more than 11 percent in Hong Kong, having surged more than 17 percent Thursday.

 "The nascent recovery in China markets remains at the mercy of their being no new negative Evergrande headlines," said OANDA's Jeffrey Halley.